Mantle/Mantle/README.md

 Mantle makes it easy to write a simple model layer for your Cocoa or Cocoa Touch application.

-But wait, what's wrong with the way model objects are usually written in Objective-C?
+## Getting Started

+Mantle is still new and moving fast, so we may make breaking changes from time-to-time, but it has excellent unit test coverage and is already being used in GitHub for Mac's production code.

+To start building the framework, clone this repository and then run `git submodule update --init --recursive`.
+This will automatically pull down any dependencies.

 ## The Typical Model Object

+What's wrong with the way model objects are usually written in Objective-C?

 Let's use the [GitHub API](http://developer.github.com) for demonstration.
 How would one typically represent a [GitHub